Sleep

 • Adults (18+): 7 hours or more

 One caveat to remember, here.
 All of the studies and reports you might see in the news are based on sleep deprivation, not necessarily just poor-quality sleep.
+If you are somebody who sleeps for 6 hours a night and have done so as long as you can remember, there’s likely little to worry about.

 If you’re not getting enough of sleep, relative to what you’d consider your ‘normal’, you’ll start racking up a sleep debt – hours owed to your body that will eventually catch up with you and cause slower reaction times and poor judgement, among other issues.

 The good news is there are steps we can take to help us sleep better.
-And, should we need one, we all now have a great reason to have an early night, guilt-free!

 What can we do to get a good night’s sleep?